White Collar Crime Attorneys Michigan

 Will I likely serve jail time I'm convicted?

 It all depends on what you were charged with and the evidence against you.
 Certain white collar crimes are classified as felonies and could result in up to 30 years behind bars.
 Other crimes are misdemeanors and often result in several months behind bars or probation.
 Visit our page difference between misdemeanor and felony charges to learn more.

-It's important to act quickly if you are under investigation or you have been arrested.
+It’s important to act quickly if you are under investigation or you have been arrested.
 The sooner an attorney can begin working on your behalf, the better chances you have of getting the results you need.
 No one wants to go to jail.
-Attorney Manley will do everything he can to make sure that doesn't happen.
+We will do everything we can to make sure that doesn’t happen.

-As your lawyer, he will examine the prosecutor's evidence.
-Depending on the circumstances, he will consult with experts.
-Michael P. Manley knows that the government will have a deep well of resources to use against you.
-He has the firepower you need to fight back.
-With so much riding on the outcome of your case, you can't afford to wait to take legal action.
+We will examine the prosecutor’s evidence.
+Depending on the circumstances, we will consult with experts.
+Manley & Manley knows that the government will have a deep well of resources to use against you.
+We have the firepower you need to fight back.
+With so much riding on the outcome of your case, you can’t afford to wait to take legal action.

 <Return to Top>

 Before you accept any deal, make sure you contact us.
 If your deal seems too good to be true, it might just be so.
 Allow us to review the terms of your deal with you.
 In some cases, one of our attorneys might even be able to negotiate an even better deal.
 It’s always better to explore all your legal options with a knowledgeable attorney.
 When you retain a lawyer from Manley & Manley, you get the personal attention you need.